ssempervirens/ssempervirens.github.io/portfolio.md

 [How Agrochemical Corporations Suppress Public Records and Prevent Transparency](http://inthesetimes.com/rural-america/entry/21011/freedom-of-information-act-corporate-power-transparency-agrochemicals) (In These Times)

+[Why is Chelsea Manning still in jail?](https://freedom.press/news/why-chelsea-manning-still-jail/) (Freedom of the Press Foundation)

 [One year on, the push for change since the murder of Malta's most famous investigative journalist](https://freedom.press/news/one-year-push-change-murder-maltas-most-famous-investigative-journalist/) (Freedom of the Press Foundation)

 [Why is ICE interfering with journalists covering immigration hearings?](https://freedom.press/news/why-ice-interfering-journalists-covering-immigration-hearings/) (Freedom of the Press Foundation)

+[The US government is increasingly targeting journalists at the US-Mexico border](https://freedom.press/news/us-government-increasingly-targeting-journalists-us-mexico-border/) (Freedom of the Press Foundation)

+[In a brewing First Amendment fight, California’s Attorney General threatens journalists for possessing a public records document](https://freedom.press/news/brewing-first-amendment-fight-californias-attorney-general-threatens-journalists-possessing-public-records-document/) (Freedom of the Press Foundation)

 [Prisons are censoring publications that challenge state power](https://freedom.press/news/prisons-are-censoring-publications-challenge-state-power/) (Freedom of the Press Foundation)

+[The Freedom of Information Act is getting worse under the Trump administration](https://freedom.press/news/freedom-information-act-getting-worse-under-trump-administration/) (Freedom of the Press Foundation)

+[How Trump’s government shutdown ground transparency to a halt](https://freedom.press/news/how-trumps-government-shutdown-ground-transparency-halt/) (Freedom of the Press Foundation)

 [Former Trump adviser Sebastian Gorka insults, threatens, and attacks journalists](https://freedom.press/news/former-trump-adviser-sebastian-gorka-insults-threatens-and-attacks-journalists/) (Freedom of the Press Foundation)

+[Canadian police block journalists from covering pipeline protest in British Columbia](https://freedom.press/news/canadian-police-block-journalists-covering-pipeline-protest-british-columbia/) (Freedom of the Press Foundation)

+[An important free speech statute that protects journalists in Texas is in danger](https://freedom.press/news/important-free-speech-statute-protects-journalists-texas-danger/) (Freedom of the Press Foundation)

 [Journalist Jamie Kalven subpoenaed to testify in Laquan McDonald murder case](https://pressfreedomtracker.us/all-incidents/journalist-jamie-kalven-subpoenaed-testify-laquan-mcdonald-murder-case/) (U.S. Press Freedom Tracker)